GregValiant/GV-PostProcessors/plugins/ConfigureFirmwareRetractPlugin/ConfigureFirmwareRetractPlugin/README.md

 # GregValiant

-This Plugin is new in December of 2024.
+This Plugin is new in January of 2025.

-This plugin adds two or three settings below "Enable Firmware Retraction" in the machine_settings.
+This plugin adds two settings above "Print Speed" in the speed_settings.
-**Configure G10/G11:**
-    Is dependent on 'Firmware Retraction' being enabled.
-When checked it enables the script.
-**Z-hops (T0):**
-    Enables Z-hops via G10 or sets them to 0.
-The Hop Height used is from the Cura Travel Settings.
-It will be necessary to enable Zhops in Cura to change the hop height setting.
-Z-hops in the Travel settings may then be disabled once again.
-**Z-hops (T1):**
-    Added if the machine is multi-extruder.
-It works the same as noted above but for the second extruder.
+**Enable Volumetric Speed Control:**
+    Enables the script and allows the user to input their preferred Max Flow Rate and the script will determine the Max Speed for the E motor.
+**Max Flow Rate:**
+    The maximum speed that the printer works well at.
+The E motor will be limited to the speed derived from the flow rate.
+The calculation is based on the nozzle size and the filament size.